Dufouranto0/2025_Champollion_Decoder/README.md

 ## Comparing encoder input with decoder output

-To compare the initial encoder input with the decoder output, you also need a BrainVisa environment:
+To compare the initial encoder input (in black and white in the example below) with the decoder output (in orange in the example below), you also need a BrainVisa environment.
+`visu.py` takes the parent folder of the .nii.gz files generated with `save_nii.py`, the loss function that was used during the training and a potential list of subject ids.
+If no loss is provided, then bce is used by default, if no list of subjects is provided, 4 subjects among the .nii.gz files will be randomly picked up.

 ```bash
 bv bash